sonyahill34/Top-Best-Bybit-Referral-Code-BITDXB-/README.md

 Trading fees can eat into your profits, especially for active traders.
 However, by using referral code BITDXB, you’ll have access to **60% lower fees** on your trades.
 This allows you to maximize your profits as you trade, giving you more flexibility to scale up your portfolio.

-In addition, BYBIT frequently offers rebates and discounts for referred users, which means you pay less every time you make a trade.
+In addition, BYBIT frequently offers rebates and discounts for referred users, which means you pay less every time you make a trade

 ---